 (j) Property, Plant and Equipment

-Property, plant and equipment are stated at cost.
-For the Company and its domestic subsidiaries, depreciation of property, plant and equipment is computed principally by using the declining-balance method over the estimated useful lives.
-Most of the foreign subsidiaries have adopted the straight-line method for computing depreciation.
+Property, plant and equipment are stated at cost and depreciated over their estimated useful lives.
 The depreciation period generally ranges from 5 years to 50 years for buildings and 2 years to 12 years for machinery and equipment.